Sensible-Alternative Naturopathic Clinic

 Natural treatments that can aid sleep

-• Deep breathing, meditation and yoga
+• Deep breathing, meditation, and yoga

-• Melatonin supplement at bedtime
+• Melatonin supplement

 • Magnesium supplement